alisw/alisw.github.io/docs/infrastructure-nightly.md

 ## Integration builds

-So called integration (or nightly) builds are the pivotal part of a continuos integration system.
+So called integration (or nightly) builds are the pivotal part of a continuous integration system.
 They get triggered as often as possible using the tip of the branch of a repository and they usually include as many tests as possible which can help making sure that the branch is in the best possible state.